matthiaskonrath/mt-tor/README.md

 ![TOR Connection](https://github.com/matthiaskonrath/mt-tor/blob/main/Screenshot%202025-12-14%20at%2013.59.08.png)

 ### Build and export the package (arm / arm64) by chaning the settings in `build.sh` and running it
+Mikrotik hEX devices run on am arm32v5 CPU and need to use the `Dockerfile_arm32v5` for compilation.
 ```
 nano build.sh
 ./build.sh